"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 The trial team found that bevacizumab increased the amount of time it took for melanoma to come back after surgery.

 - 672 people didn't have bevacizumab but had regular check ups

-- The melanoma came back in 298 people who didn’t have bevacizumab
+- 418 people didn't have bevacizumab

 15 out of every 100 people (15%) who had bevacizumab had moderate to severe side effects.
 There was also an increased risk of high blood pressure.